quartzsite/bardslog/content/1587-11-23-the-guilds-farewell.md

 ---
 title: "The Guild's Farewell"
-date: 1587-11-23
+date: "1587-11-23"
+slug: "the-guilds-farewell"
 place: "Fechtschule Courtyard, Maraisbourg"
 mood: "Solemn"
 lesson: "Honour the fallen, honour the art"
+arc: "Road to Bonona"
+chronology:
+  index: 17
+  prev: "1587-11-22-a-final-wish"
+  next: "1587-11-25-on-the-road-south"
+tags: ["funeral", "oath", "guild", "master-strikes", "ritual"]
+factions: ["Guilds of Maraisbourg", "Free Cities"]
+voices: ["Ash", "Silence"]
+foreshadow:
+  - "A young oak planted over Merryen’s grave, roots set toward the south"
+  - "Students speak of a journey to the red towers"
+  - "Masons mark out a corner of the yard for future foundations"
 ---

+# The Guild's Farewell
+**1587-11-23**
+*Fechtschule Courtyard, Maraisbourg*

-The morning after Merryen passed, the bells tolled low and long.
-The guildmasters and students gathered in the courtyard beneath a grey sky, each wearing their best doublets and their swords at their sides.
+The bells tolled low.
+We gathered under a grey sky with our best doublets and our blades at our sides.
+Four seniors carried Merryen’s coffin, the guild device stitched in black thread across the pall.

-Master Merryen's coffin, draped in cloth embroidered with the guild's emblem, was carried by four of his senior pupils.
-As they walked, the men and women of the guild saluted with their blades.

-The salute was not a flourish but a sequence of cuts: Zornhau, Krumphau, Zwerchhau, Schielhau, Scheitelhau — the master strikes he had taught us, each performed slowly, deliberately, like prayers.

-I stood at the front with my lute.
-When the coffin reached the center of the yard, I began to play.
-The melody was one he loved, a song of river journeys and returning home.
-The notes mingled with the whisper of steel.
+The salute was a sequence, not a flourish.
+Zornhau.
+Krumphau.
+Zwerchhau.
+Schielhau.
+Scheitelhau.
+Each cut taken slow, each recovery clean, each guard held long enough to remember who taught us to stand.

+I stood to the fore with the lute and played the river air he favored.
+The melody threaded the courtyard while steel whispered its replies.
 There were tears, and there were set jaws.

-We buried him in a corner of the yard beneath a young oak.
-We each placed our right hand on the earth above him, swearing to honour the art he had shared with us.
+We buried him in the northeast corner, beside a young oak the color of new coin.
+Right hands to the earth, left hands to the hilts, we swore to keep the craft honest and the measure true.

-Honouring the fallen honours the art.
-The courtyard felt emptier, but the sound of our salutes lingered in the air, a promise to carry his lessons onward.
+The yard felt wider when we were done.
+The sound of the salute lingered like breath in winter, a promise to carry his teaching onward.

+{{< lutebox pool="letters" title="Open a Letter from Maraisbourg" hint="Steel salutes and a young oak keep watch." cooldown="0" >}}